U.S. Stocks Tick Higher, on Track for Monthly Gains

 Shares of Mondelez International, Kellogg and other food companies helped the S&P 500 edge higher Tuesday, putting the index on track for its best month since February.

-Corporate earnings continued to dictate the market's biggest moves.
-More than half of the S&P 500 have already released quarterly results and another big batch is scheduled to report this week, including Apple and Facebook, according to FactSet.
+Corporate earnings continued to dictate the market's biggest moves, with companies generally being rewarded by investors when they beat expectations.
+More than half of S&P 500 companies already have released quarterly results and another big batch is scheduled to report this week, including Facebook on Wednesday and Apple on Thursday.

-The S&P 500 was up less than 0.1% soon after the opening bell and was on track to gain 2.1% this month, while the Dow Jones Industrial Average slipped 3 points, or less than 0.1%, to 23345.
-The Nasdaq Composite rose 0.2%.
+"If Apple looks pretty good after their earnings, it will lift the market higher," said Chris Bertelsen, chief investment officer of Aviance Capital Partners, an investment firm with $2.2 billion in assets under management.
+He, like other investors, expects indexes to grind higher through the rest of this year on earnings and data that continues to paint an upbeat picture of the economy.
+"After that, I'd be surprised if they moved higher."

 Continue Reading Below